 Signup to our newsletter and follow us on Facebook and Twitter!

 "Terrorist Nasrallah has declared war on his nation," Sheikh Khaled wrote on his Twitter account.

 "Stopping him and rescuing Lebanon from his grip is a national and religious duty for all of us," he said, as Hezbollah's involvement in Syria's armed conflict deepened.

-Despite the crackdown, Shiites continue to demonstrate in their villages, frequently clashing with police.
+Despite the March 2011 crackdown on protests, Shiites continue to demonstrate in their villages, triggering frequent clashes with police.

 A total of 80 people have been killed since the protests erupted, according to the International Federation for Human Rights.